Gil Brother: Life and career

-Stroke, final months and death
+Stroke, final months, and death

 On 30 May 2023, it was reported that a week prior, on 23 May, Gil had suffered a stroke following an accidental fall in which he hit his head, being rushed to an ICU; his family members set up a crowdfunding page for his medical expenses.
 Gil's nephew William Passos stated that, according to his doctors, he was recovering well but would probably suffer from after-effects; he lost flexibility of his left arm and leg, but it was, as of yet, unknown if the after-effects would be permanent.
 On 18 June, Passos announced that his uncle had left the ICU and was transferred to a bedroom at the Hospital Clínico de Corrêas in Petrópolis; he was discharged shortly after.

-In October 2023, following another hospital stay due to a case of pneumonia, he was diagnosed with prostate and bladder cancer, eventually dying while undergoing treatment at the Hospital Eduardo Rabello in Senador Vasconcelos, West Zone of Rio de Janeiro, on 3 December 2023, at the age of 66; he was buried two days later at the Cemitério de Santo Aleixo in Magé, where he was living with his nephew during his final years.
-Former President of Brazil Jair Bolsonaro posted his condolences on X, calling Gil a "true legend of Brazilian humour", and his former Hermes & Renato colleagues used their respective social media profiles to pay tribute to him.
+In October 2023, following another hospital stay due to a case of pneumonia, he was diagnosed with prostate and bladder cancer, eventually dying while undergoing treatment at the Hospital Eduardo Rabello in Senador Vasconcelos, West Zone of Rio de Janeiro, on 3 December 2023, at the age of 66; his wake was held two days later in Campo Grande, Rio de Janeiro, and he was buried at the Cemitério de Santo Aleixo in Magé, where he was living with his nephew during his final years.
+Former Brazilian president Jair Bolsonaro posted his condolences on X, calling Gil a "true legend of Brazilian humour", and his Hermes & Renato colleagues used their respective social media profiles to pay tribute to him.